supposedly/booksy/static/d+ds.md

       page.
 On entry and afterward, their user experience will be identical to that of somebody logging in from their library's Booksy page.
       (THIS IS THE OPTION GIVEN FOR THE FBLA DEMO)

+When the user logs in, they will be given a session token and login info, passed around by Sanic at the backend.
+The Angular service that generates the sidebar buttons will then (depending on the user's login credentials) fetch the appropriate sidebar buttons and in turn allow access to the appropriate pages.
+This is probably a bit of a better solution than presenting an entirely different app to every "level" of user!

 **HOME**
 ![!][NOTE:] The following text makes a distinction between a *chieftain* and an *operator*.